Supervising and Placing Children with Special Health Care Needs

 4. If the request is approved, contact the requesting CSW and inform him/her of the approval for the transportation and provide information regarding the transportation arrangement.
 If the request is denied, contact the requesting CSW and inform him/her of the denial for transportation and the reason for it.

-5. If the request is denied, the CSW must make his/her own transportation arrangements.
+5. If the request is denied, the CSW must make their own transportation arrangements.
 This could be the caregiver, Court transportation, CSW, outside resources (Medi-Cal Transportation, ACCESS) or even calling 911 if it appears to be an emergency.
 It will only be denied if the request does not fit the criteria for Non-emergent Transportation for a child with special health care needs.

 6. Confirm and/or verify delivery of transportation service and document on the DCFS 6099 Patient Transportation Request Form as such.